Skip to content

 """

-Constructs the final user S3 access policy document for ovhbased on the provided access rights.
+Constructs the final user S3 access policy document for ovh based on the provided access rights.

 This function takes access permissions derived from a user's Keycloak roles and configmap and builds